life-itself/artearthtech.com/content/blog/2017-12-04-taiwan-7-11-culture-feeds-hopelessness.md

 *I want to be a mindful Taiwanese citizen in action.
 I long for a Taiwanese society that has hope of a better future, a future we all feel powerful enough to build through our mindful actions.
 To this end, we must put an end to our 7-11 culture, because it is a mindful-action-killer.
-My own mindful action is to build a curriculum that will coach Taiwanese students to build their own“mindful project.”*<br/>
+My own mindful action is to build a curriculum that will coach Taiwanese students to build their own“mindful project.”*

 ## 7-11 CULTURE